Cutoff

 Screenshot of our first prototype.

-Introducing the "thing that has to be lit" mechanic!
-Not only was it way easier to program than the previous system, it also made for better puzzles.
+Introducing the "thing that has to be lit" mechanic.
+Not only was it wayyy easier to program than my previous idea, it also makes for better puzzles.
 And once we added a "thing that has to be in the dark," we really hit our stride.

 Eventually, levels completed once all the "things" were lit, no goal required.